 Putting It All Together

-To demonstrate how Etherscan can be utilised in a practical setting, we will analyse Shiba Inu Coin (SHIB).
-One of SHIB’s selling points is the claim that 50% of the token supply was sent to Vitalik Buterin—the creator of Ethereum—and 50% of the token supply was placed in a Uniswap pool and the LP tokens burned.
-We are going to use Etherscan to test the validity of these statements.
+To demonstrate how Etherscan can be utilised in a practical setting, we will analyse Shiba Inu (SHIB).
+One of SHIB’s selling points is the claim that 50% of the token supply was sent to Vitalik Buterin, the creator of Ethereum, and 50% of the token supply was placed in a Uniswap pool and the LP tokens burned.
+Let’s use Etherscan to test the validity of these statements.

 We will start by finding the SHIB token on Etherscan.
 Using the search function, we can navigate to the SHIB token tracker page.
 We will start our analysis by viewing the ‘Holders’ tab on the token tracker.
 We would expect 50% of SHIB to be held by Vitalik and a significant proportion held in a Uniswap pool.